nodejs/package-maintenance/Governance.md

 the agenda, and may be suggested as any other agenda item (see "WG Meetings" below).

-If an addition or removal is proposed during a meeting, and the full WG is not in attendance to participate, then the addition or removal is added to the agenda for the subsequent meeting.
+If an addition or removal is proposed, this should be raised in an issue, tagged for the next agenda, and concensus should be reached in the issue.
 This is to ensure that all Administrative  members are given the opportunity to participate in all membership decisions.
+The addition or removal is considered approved once the issue has been open for 2 meetings or 14 days whichever is longer,and at least half the Administrative members are in favor.

 No more than 1/3 of the Administrative WG members may be affiliated with the same employer.
 If removal or resignation